-"Why did God create this world?"
-First thing: it may be a surprise to you that God never created this world.
+First thing: it may be a surprise to you that God never created THIS world.
 This world is your creation.
 God has created a world, but you don't know about that world at all.
-This world he has not created at all; this world where Richard Nixon exists, where Vietnam exists, where Idi Amin Dada exists.
+THIS world He has not created at all: this world where Richard Nixon exists, where Vietnam exists, where Idi Amin Dada exists.
 This world God has not created: this world of Adolf Hitlers and Mussolinis, and fascism and communism, and Stalin and Mao.
-This world God has not created: this world where such tremendous poverty exists because people are so greedy, because people go on hoarding; this world where such ugly life exists, where not even a shower of love happens: desert-like, loveless, people just competing, fighting, conflicting, where such immense violence exists...
-This world, God has not created.
+This world God has not created: this world where such tremendous poverty exists because people are so greedy, because people go on hoarding; this world where such ugly life exists, where not even a shower of love happens - desertlike, loveless, people just competing, fighting, conflicting - where such IMMENSE violence exists...
+THIS world God has not created.
 This is your world.
 You are the creator of it.
 You are this world.
-This world is your projection; this world vibrates on your ugliness.
+This world is your projection.
+This world vibrates on your ugliness.

 So the first thing: God has not created this world.
-Please don't make him responsible for it; he is not.
-Otherwise he would be the greatest criminal if he had created this world.
-At least I for one declare that he has not created this world - this is your creation.
+Please don't make Him responsible for it; He is not.
+Otherwise He would be the greatest criminal if He had created this world.
+At least I for one declare that He has not created this world.
+This is your creation.

-But you will say, and logically too, that he has created us, and if we create this world then finally he is responsible.
-No, still I say he is not responsible because he has created you as freedom.
+But you will say, and logically too, that He has created us, and if we create this world then finally He is responsible.
+No, still I say He is not responsible - because He has created you as freedom.
 That is the thing to be understood.

 This ugly world wouldn't exist if God had created you as slaves.
-If God had created you as robots, mechanisms, then this ugly world would not exist.
-Then you would all be buddhas, but meaningless buddhas.
-If a buddha cannot be an Adolf Hitler, if the very possibility is denied, then the buddha is just a statue, meaningless.
-If you have to be good, and there is no freedom to be bad, then what is the point of being good?
-The world would have been good if God had not created you free.
-If he had forced you to be just mechanical repetitions, gramophone records, then you all would have been delivering a Sermon on the Mount, or a Bhagavad Gita.
+If God has created you as robots, mechanisms, then this ugly world would not exist.
+Then you all would be Buddhas, but meaningless buddhas.
+If a Buddha cannot be an Adolf Hitler, if the very possibility is denied, then the Buddha is just a statue, meaningless.
+If you HAVE to be good, and there is no freedom to be bad, then what is the point of being good?
+The world would have been good if God had not created you as freedoms.
+If He had forced you to be just mechanical repetitions, gramophone records, then you all would have been delivering a Sermon on the Mount, or writing a BHAGAVADGITA.
 But a gramophone record is a gramophone record.

-God has created you as free.
-Of course, in freedom the opposite is implied.
-You can do good if you choose, you can do bad if you choose that way.
-The choice is yours.
-God has given you complete freedom to choose.
+God has created you as freedom.
+Of course, in freedom, the opposite is implied.
+Good you can do if you choose, bad you can do if you choose it that way, and the choice is yours.
+God has given you all freedom to choose.

 That is the glory of man, and the agony - the glory, because man is free.
 Can't you see it?
 A tree is not free; a rosebush is a rosebush.
 Whatsoever is going to happen is already predestined.
 The rosebush is not free.
 If it decides not to grow roses, nothing will happen; roses will still come.
 If the rosebush decides to change the color of the roses, nothing will happen; the rose will remain of the same color as before.
-If the rosebush decides to become a lotus, nothing will happen; the rosebush will remain a rosebush.
+If the rosebush decides to become a lotus plant, nothing will happen; the rosebush will remain a rosebush.
 It is destined to be a rosebush.
 It is beautiful, but not free.